 Turner Entertainment Co.’s motion picture The Fearless Vampire Killers, produced with the kind permission of Warner Bros.
 Theatre Ventures Inc. directed by Roman Polanski and written by Gérard Brach and Roman Polanski

-14 (Austria, Belgium, Czech Republic, Estonia, Finland, France, Germany, Hungary, Japan, Poland, Russia, Slovakia, Switzerland, USA)
+Austria, Belgium, Czech Republic, Denmark, Estonia, Finland, France, Germany, Hungary, Japan, Poland, Russia, Slovakia, Switzerland, USA

-Dutch/Flemish, Czech, English, Estonian, Finnish, French, German, Hungarian, Japanese, Polish, Russian, Slovak
+Czech, Danish, Dutch, English, Estonian, Finnish, French, German, Hungarian, Japanese, Polish, Russian, Slovak

 Ancient Lord of the sinister vampire castle and powerful leader of the vampire pack.
 A truly awe-inspiring figure, tall, powerful, elegant, capable of great charm and self-restraint.
 He is also terrifying, maniacal and ruthless.
 He laments his own fate and the eternal hunger he can never satisfy.